jvde-github/AIS-catcher/README.md

 ## Recent Developments

+**Edge**:
-**Edge**: added new switch for RTL-SDR ```-gr BW``` which unlocks the bandwidth functionality on some RTL dongles.
+- added new switch for RTL-SDR ```-gr BW``` which unlocks the bandwidth functionality on some RTL dongles.
 Early experimentation did not show improved reception with this setting.
+- extension of functionality to read WAV-files with more data types (8 and 16 bit PCM) and increasing flexibility on data layout (FACT chunk recognized).

 Version **0.35**: smaller fixes and improvements and unlocking support for SDRPlay RSP1 and RSPDX.
 For details see [Releases](https://github.com/jvde-github/AIS-catcher/releases).